k4ml/labzero/docs/zero.md

 Take note that `.env` file should never being checked into source control.
 We will have separate repo `<project_name>_deploy` which will have the env file checked into.
 Refer [webship] for more details.

 ## Upload
-Use [django-storages] to handle file upload to S3 bucket.
+Use [django-storages] with [boto3] to handle file upload to S3 bucket.

 ### Notes
 - When using django-storages S3 backend for the `STATICFILES_STORAGE`, `STATIC_URL` settings will have no impact as the url will be generated the storage backend instead.